khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/illustration.md

 ## Style

-The product illustration style is a derivative of the [GitLab Brand Design marketing illustrations](/brand-design/marketing-illustrations), and is designed to work both in light and dark UI by placing most objects in a container and using solid fills.
+Product illustration style derives from the [GitLab Brand Design marketing illustrations](/brand-design/marketing-illustrations) guidelines.
+It's designed to work in both light and dark UI by placing most objects in or above containers with solid fills.

-[Brand colors](/brand-design/color) are used intentionally, with white, charcoal, and purple used most frequently.
-The remaining colors in the brand palette are used to highlight and accent objects within an illustration.
+Use [brand colors](/brand-design/color) to create continuity with the larger GitLab brand.
+White, charcoal, and purple are used most frequently; the remaining colors are used to highlight and accent objects within an illustration.
 Specific uses are listed below.

 ### Fill

-All shapes have a solid fill or are placed over an element with a fill, even if a stroke doesn't fully contain it.
+All shapes have a solid fill, or overlap an element with a fill, so that they remain visible against any background color.

 - White is used for a majority of fills.
-- Purple 01p can be used for the main ‘action’, but not required.
+- Purple 01p can be used to highlight the main ‘action’ or emphasis of the illustration, but it's not required.
+- Primary oranges and Purple 02p are used sparingly in favor of the secondary palette.
 - Secondary purples are used for background fills and muted elements.
 Note that muted elements will appear much stronger on a dark surface unless place on or over a container with a lighter fill.
-- Teals are good for positive actions or to represent success.
+- Teals are useful to communicate positive actions or success.
 - The remaining colors in the secondary palette are used as highlights, shadows, and accents to differentiate objects within the illustration.
-- Primary oranges and Purple 02p are used sparingly in favor of the secondary palette.

 <div class="figma-embed" aria-label="Illustration color palette" role="img">
   <iframe frameborder="0" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2F2XRq1MnIG69iti76Mh9HpJ%2FPajamas-visual-examples%3Fpage-id%3D947%253A12232%26node-id%3D947%253A12407%26viewport%3D241%252C48%252C1%26scaling%3Dmin-zoom%26starting-point-node-id%3D947%253A12407%26hotspot-hints%3D0" allowfullscreen></iframe>